khalidzahra/the-compiler-project/README.md

 # The Compiler Project
-This project aims to create a functional compiler from scratch.
+Based on [Crafting Interpreters](https://craftinginterpreters.com/contents.html) book, this project aims to create a functional compiler from scratch.